The Diadone Method

 "Yes sir, the one with the children?"

 "Yes sir, consider it done.
 What would you like me to do with the boy?"
 If the guard was surprised at this request he didn't show it.
-After all, when you worked for someone like Salvator Diadone you were asked to do all sorts of strange things, it was in the job description.
+After all, when you worked for someone like Salvator Diadone you were asked to do all sorts of strange things, it was pretty much the job description.

 "I will roll down the window and you can hand him to me."
 Sal had absolutely no idea why he was doing this except for the fact that the child hadn't stopped looking at him the entire time and something about him was calling to Sal.

 "Yes sir."
 Vince said.
 He was completely baffled by his boss' behavior and was confused as to why he was having one of his bodyguards basically kidnap a child, but it really wasn't his place to ask questions.
-Vince had seen the mother hit the child but didn't know if Mr. Diadone had, or, if so, why he was doing something about it.
+Vince had seen the mother hit the child but didn't know if Mr. Diadone had, or, if he had, why he was doing something about it.
 However, he was glad that the boy was being rescued from an obviously abusive situation, no child should have to deal with that.
 Vince knew first hand what it was like to be abused as a kid and wouldn't wish that on his worst enemy's children.
 The enemy, yes, their children, no.

 Vince pulled his motorcycle up next to the driver's door of the sedan and whacked on it with the butt of his gun.
 He made sure that the woman, and only the woman, could see the gun.
 She looked terrified.